frida/frida-website/docs/javascript-api.md

 +   `new NativePointer(s)`: create a new NativePointer from the string `s` containing a memory address in either decimal, or hexadecimal if prefixed with "0x".
 You may use the `ptr(s)` short-hand for brevity.

+-   `isNull()`: returns a boolean allowing you to conveniently check if a pointer is NULL

 -   `add(rhs)`: make a new NativePointer with this NativePointer plus `rhs`.
     `rhs` may either be a JavaScript number or another NativePointer.